It’s hard to think of a step in the homebuying process more important than the home inspection.

 Water damage inside walls can be hard to see, but you can spot signs of damage if you look closely.
 Bring discolored or warped drop ceiling tiles or floorboards to your inspector’s attention.

 Take a good look at the ceiling in every room and take note of any cracks.
 They could be serious structural issues – or just harmless cosmetic imperfections.
 Either way, it’s worth passing along to your home inspector.

 Loose handrails and cracked steps aren’t just safety concerns – they can be liabilities.
 Take a good look at every step inside and outside the house.
 Use the handrails as you go to see if they wobble.

 What do you look for in a home during an open house, a showing or an inspection?
 Let us know in the comments.
 Your approach could help others!

 Finding a safe, sturdy home doesn’t mean much if you can’t pay for it.
-AAA Northeast Bank is committed to helping homebuyers in Connecticut, Massachusetts and Rhode Island make the process as easy possible.
-Find out how by visiting AAA.com/Mortgage.
+Learn how AAA can help you to make the mortgage process as easy as possible.